 Ok, I don’t know many creatives who are happy to talk about themselves, so let’s get this bit out of the way.
 It’s kinda relevant.

-These days, I’m a Web Designer/Front Developer and Digital Marketer at my company for one, Get With The Brand.
+These days, I’m a UX Specialist and UI Designer at my company for one, Get With The Brand.

 In the absence of anything better to do, I went to college after school, where I completed a Diploma of Popular Music.
 I was then accepted into University where I started a Degree in Popular Music.
 I lasted 3 months, left to join a 7-piece soul band and spent the next 13 years making a living making music.
 (Here should sit an appropriate meme about getting a proper job - the muso’s amongst you will understand).
 I had a ball.